Japan (Day 8) – Kyoto, Part 1

 Green tea shaved ice dessert

 A little shaved ice dessert to send us along our way.
-When you’re in Japan, you have to go for the green tea flavor!
+When you’re in Japan, you have to go for the green tea flavour!
 And the vanilla ice cream?
 That’s just good sense. (count the number of ice cream in this post!
 People with the correct answer get to treat me to real ice cream!
 Haha!)

 Main gate at Kiyomizu-dera in Kyoto